 Odetta was written by her producer, Joe Taylor and the combination of blues, soul, gospel and folk influences is beautifully realised on this song.
 Michigan shows she can dive deep into the darkness too.
 This is a song for a place and a person she has left behind.
 What am I supposed to do now, without you.
 The chorus of backing vocalists makes these songs sound like they are a collective expression of emotion.

 Contemporary soul and blues is rarely allowed to be as rustic as ‘Freedom for the Stallion’, a plea to god for help to find the way in this mad world.
 The production lets the voices soar, inspired by The Staple Singers.
-The cover of Rod Stewart’s Mandolin Wind shows she can turn her sound towards something more a little more country (even if the instrument of the title appears conspicuous by its absence).
+The cover of Rod Stewart’s Mandolin Wind shows she can turn her sound towards something more a little more country.
 River of Love is another beautiful moment of contemplation about life and nature.

 Heaven’s Holding Me is an achingly sad song about dying, and the only one written by Helm on the album (perhaps it would have been nice to hear more of her original material on the album).
 The cover of Long Daddy Green takes her into jazz-inspired territory and her voice more than holds up to such tests.